 Comprehensive examinations will be administered in a major area, minor area, and theoretical/interdisciplinary area; a component of the comprehensive examination will test audio-visual skills.
 Bibliographies and discographies for several focussed topics will be developed by the student in consultation with his/her supervisory committee and will be the basis of examination questions.
 The written portion of the examination will be scheduled over a one-week period.
-An oral defence of the written essays will be scheduled normally within one month following the completion of the written examination.
-(See General Regulation Comprehensive Examinations, Ph.D.
-Comprehensive Examination).
+The Comprehensive Examination Committee will normally schedule a consultation with the student to discuss the written essays within one month following the completion of the written examination.
+For further information see General Regulation Comprehensive Examinations, Ph.D.
+Comprehensive Examination.

 Students must complete a thesis, examined and defended in accordance with General Regulation Theses and Reports of the School of Graduate Studies.
 A thesis proposal, including a working title, statement of purpose and research scope, outline of theoretical and methodological approach, working plan, and preliminary bibliography, together with proposed membership of the supervisory committee, must be submitted to the Interdisciplinary Advisory Committee no later than the fifth semester of study.
 The thesis shall demonstrate the candidate's ability to carry out original and independent research, develop the necessary theoretical and methodological framework, and present the findings in a scholarly manner.

 - Theories and Methods:

 - Music 6001 Research Methods

 - Music 7001 Research Problems and Methods in Ethnomusicology